minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where do I Look Up an Inmate in Minnesota?

-The method to use is a matter of convenience, location of the inmate, and the facility’s public request policy.
+The method to use is a matter of convenience, as well as the inmate's location and the facility's public request policy.
 Generally, these include:

 • At the administrative office (in-person or mail)